projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 Example
 *******

-Use the following settings to support this configuration in the industry scenario:
+Use the following settings to support this configuration in the shared scenario:

 +---------+--------+-------+-------+
 |pCPU0    |pCPU1   |pCPU2  |pCPU3  |